Ewa Nowak

 Ewa Nowak (born 21 December 1966 in Warsaw) is a Polish writer, teacher, therapist and journalist.
 She has published over thirty novels.

 Biography

 Ewa Nowak was born in a family of teachers and grew up in a Warsaw district Powiśle.
 She graduated from Academy of Special Education in Warsaw.
 She worked as a teacher and therapist.

 Career

-Her first novel Wszystko, tylko nie mięta (All but mint) was published in 2002.
+She made her writing debut in 1997 in "Filipika " with a text about passing oral exams titled 100% effectiveness.

+In 2002, Pracownia Słów published her debut novel entitled Anything but mint.
+The writer has worked with the following publishing houses: Czarna Owca, Egmont, Greg, HarperCollins, Prószyński i S-ka, Słowne, Wydawnictwo Literackie.